 Our market risk relates primarily to interest rate exposures on cash, marketable securities and borrowings and foreign currency exposures.
 Financial risk is centrally managed and is regulated by internal guidelines which require a continuous internal risk analysis.
 The overall objective of our risk management is to reduce the potential negative earnings effects from changes in interest and foreign exchange rates.
 Exposures are managed through operational methods and financial instruments relating to interest rate and foreign exchange risks.
 In the ordinary course of business, we use derivative instruments, including swaps, forwards and/or options, to manage potential losses from foreign currency exposures and variable rate debt.
 The principal objective of such derivative instruments is to minimize the risks and/or costs associated with global financial and operating activities.
 We do not utilize derivative or other financial instruments for trading or other speculative purposes.
-We account for derivative instruments in accordance with SFAS No. 133 "Accounting for Derivative Instruments and Hedging Activities" and related guidance which require that an entity recognize all derivatives as either assets or liabilities in the balance sheet, measure those instruments at fair value and recognize the change in fair value in earnings in the period of change, unless the derivative qualifies as an effective hedge that offsets certain exposures.
+All derivatives are recognized as either assets or liabilities in the balance sheet and are measured at fair value with any change in fair value recognized in earnings in the period of change, unless the derivative qualifies as an effective hedge that offsets certain exposures.
+In determining fair value, we consider both the counterparty credit risk and our own creditworthiness.

 Foreign Currency Derivatives.
 As a globally active enterprise, we are subject to risks associated with fluctuations in foreign currencies in our ordinary operations.
 This includes foreign currency-denominated receivables, payables, debt, and other balance sheet positions.
-We manage our balance sheet exposure on a group-wide basis primarily using foreign exchange forward contracts.
+We manage our balance sheet exposure on a group-wide basis primarily using foreign exchange forward contracts and cross-currency swaps.